obophenotype/expression_patterns/doc/expresion_pattern_schema_spec.md

   * _GCI_: 'regional expression pattern' and ('ubiquitously expresses' some 'feature X') and ('part of' some 'adult brain')   SubClassOf 'part of' some 'expression pattern of X in adult brain'
   * _GCI_: cell and (' ubiquitously expresses' some 'feature X') and ('part of' some 'adult brain') SubClassOf 'part of' some 'expression pattern of X in adult brain'

-This second pattern is useful to provide a more precuuse grouping images of patterns by anatomical region (e.g. one correponding to an image registration template).
+This second pattern is useful to provide a more precise grouping images of patterns by anatomical region (e.g. one correponding to an image registration template).

 ## Mapping from database tag-value annotations